Congratulations and welcome to Duke MIDP! Please review this page for information on the next steps you will need to take to join us at Duke.

 Join the MIDP current students Facebook group and get to know your fellow classmates before arriving in Durham.

-Check out Duke's Summer Transition Series for Graduate and Professional Students.
-It will help give you an opportunity to meet influential members of the Duke Community and speak directly with experts regarding relevant new student topics.
+Check out Duke's virtual Summer Transition Series for Graduate and Professional Students.
+It will help you:

 Assessments, Trainings & Academics

 In order to determine proper placement in our economics core courses, all incoming fellows are required to take the Online Economics Assessment.
-The link to the assessment is located SAKAI (MIDP Program Information\Onboarding and Arrival).
+The link to the assessment is located in the MIDP Canvas dashboard.

 In order to determine proper placement in our statistics core and other courses, all incoming fellows are required to take the Online Statistics Assessment.
 Based on the result, you will either be exempt from Empirical Analysis (statistics) or you will enroll in it.
-The link to the assessment is located SAKAI (MIDP Program Information\Tests and Quizzes).
+The link to the assessment is located in the MIDP Canvas dashboard.

 All incoming Duke students are required to complete Sexual Assault Prevention for Graduate Students (SAPG), an online, science-based course.
 SAPG provides detailed information about the importance of values and the aspects of healthy and unhealthy relationships.
 The training also discusses decisions regarding sexual activity and sexual assault.
 Whether or not students plan to engage in sexual activity, the goals of the course are to help students make well-informed decisions about consent, relationships, and the behavior of peers.